cliffstvnsn/fakenews/README.md

 Live News-Media mobile-responsive website with data from the MediaStack API and dark mode enabled

+- Dynamic page rendering by category and search
+- Single-page website made mobile responsive (and dark mode) using React.js, Next.js 13, TypeScript and HTML5/Tailwind CSS.
+- Live news content is populated from the MediaStack API

 ### User Story
 ```
 AS a consumer